Khoisan: Name

 The compound term Khoisan / Khoesān is a modern anthropological convention in use since the early-to-mid 20th century.
-Khoisan is a coinage by Leonhard Schulze in the 1920s and popularised by Isaac Schapera.
+Khoisan is a coinage by Leonhard Schultze-Jena in the 1920s and popularised by Isaac Schapera.
 It entered wider usage during the 1960s, based on the proposal of a Khoisan language family by Joseph Greenberg.

 During the Colonial/Apartheid era, Afrikaans-speaking persons with partial Khoesān ancestry were historically also grouped as Cape Blacks (Kaap Swartes) or Western Cape Blacks (Wes-Kaap Swartes).
-This was done to distinguish them from the Bantu-speaking peoples, the other indigenous African population of South Africa who also had significant Khoe-San ancestry.
+This was done to distinguish them from the Bantu-speaking peoples, the other African population of South Africa who also had significant Khoe-San ancestry.

 The term Khoisan (also spelled KhoiSan, Khoi-San, Khoe-San) was also introduced in South African usage as a self-designation after the end of apartheid in the late 1990s.
 Since the 2010s, there has been a Khoisan activist movement, demanding recognition and land rights from the government and the white minority which owns large parts of the country's private land.

+However, the term is also seen as problematic by many, for several reasons.
+Mellet argues that Leonhard Schultze-Jena, who first coined the term, was driven by a racist framing which needs to be confronted.
+Secondly, San people tend to reject this appellation, as expressed by a collective of San authors supported by WIMSA, who explain that: "The San object to being grouped together with the presently more powerful pastoralist KhoeKhoen for academic and linguistic reasons".
+A third reason is that the relationship between Khoekhoe and San people in history has been complex with evidence that commandos with Khoekhoe participation or even Khoekhoe leadership played an important role in the genocide against the Cape San people in the 18th and 19th centuries.